Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

-Each of these metrics, including Polsby-Popper and Schwartzberg, requires drawing a district as a domain on a map of the state.
-This domain is bounded by a contour, and then classical (Euclidean) geometry is invoked to make some sort of computation.
+Each of these metrics, including Polsby-Popper and Schwartzberg, requires rendering a district as a domain on a map of the state.
+This domain is bounded by a contour, and then classical (i.e., Euclidean) plane geometry is invoked to make some sort of computation.
 Population Polygon stands out by taking population location into account, but it still relies on the contour in a fundamental way.
+In fact, the 1990 survey \cite{NGCH} identifies 24 compactness metrics, and every one of them depends on a planar embedding, including the three that are designated as population-based.

-Modern geometry, however, is not limited to the planar domains of Euclid.
-Since the twentieth century, geometry has flourished in a {\em discrete}, \emph{combinatorial} setting.
-The objects in this framework (such as {\em graphs}, {\em groups}, and {\em complexes}) are made up of individual elements that one can enumerate, rather than the smoothly varying quantities of classical geometry.
-Electoral districts, being made up of census units, therefore lend themselves well to discrete techniques, as we will argue below.
+A focus on contours is not fundamental to the geography or the geometry of partitions.
+Since the early twentieth century, geometry has flourished in a {\em discrete}, \emph{combinatorial} setting.
+The objects in this framework (such as {\em graphs}, {\em groups}, and {\em complexes}) are made up of individual units that one can enumerate and identify, rather than the smooth curves of classical geometry.
+Because of the small menu of important geographical units in this application---principally counties, precincts, and blocks---discrete geometry gives a useful toolkit for the geography of redistricting, as we will see below in \S\ref{sec:discrete}.